aiidateam/aiida-core/docs/source/howto/ssh.rst

 AiiDA configuration
 ^^^^^^^^^^^^^^^^^^^

-When :ref:`configuring the computer in AiiDA <how-to:setup_computer:config>`, AiiDA will automatically parse the required information from your ``~/.ssh/config`` file.
+When :ref:`configuring the computer in AiiDA <how-to:run-codes:computer:configuration>`, AiiDA will automatically parse the required information from your ``~/.ssh/config`` file.

 .. dropdown:: Specifying the proxy_command manually